mathigon/textbooks/transformations-and-symmetry/content.md

 ---
 > id: reflectional-symmetry-1
-> goals: r0, r1, r2
+> goals: r0 r1 r2 r3 r4 r5

-Draw the axes of symmetry in all of these images:
+Draw all axes of symmetry in these six images and shapes:

 ::: column(width=220)